ngiangre/gamworkshop/README.md

 <!-- badges: end -->

-The goal of gamworkshop is to …
+The goal of gamworkshop is to present somme modeling strategies to understand drug responses across childhoood using large observational data.

 ``` r
 library(gamworkshop)